 Details of the program are as follows:

-- Students will be admitted to the Physics, Astronomy, or Applied Physics graduate programs based on regular criteria, and those with an earned Master’s degree will be considered for participation in the “Fast Track to Research” program.
-Students selected for the program will be notified in their admission letters.
+Students will be admitted to the Physics, Astronomy, or Applied Physics graduate programs based on regular criteria, and those with an earned Master’s degree will be considered for participation in the “Fast Track to Research” program.

 - Students passing all the exams can register for advanced courses and will be encouraged to engage in research as early as possible.